MontiCore/cd4analysis/README.md

 wget "https://monticore.de/download/CDCLI.jar" -O CDCLI.jar
 ```

-### Parameters of the CLI
+### Actions and Parameters of the CLI

-The CLI provides quite a number of configurable parameters.
+The CLI provides quite a number executable actions and configuration parameters.
 These two are examples for calling the CLI (download and use the files
 [MyBasics.cd](doc/MyBasics.cd) and [MyLife.cd](doc/MyLife.cd)):